bakubay/systematically-improving-rag/docs/workshops/chapter2.md

 - Aren't too weird or specific

 Remember the synthetic data generation techniques we explored in Chapter 1?
 You can use those same methods to generate examples specifically for few-shot learning.
 The key difference is that for few-shot examples, you need not just questions and answers, but also the reasoning process that connects them.

+### Should You Use DSPy for Prompt Optimization?

+Before manually building your few-shot library, you might wonder: should I use DSPy or similar prompt optimization tools?

+**TL;DR:** Use DSPy for well-defined tasks with clear metrics.
+For most RAG systems, manual prompt engineering teaches you more about your users and product.

+**When DSPy Works Well:**

+- **Specific classification tasks**: 35-class classification where you only care about accuracy
+- **LLM-as-judge optimization**: You've labeled 100+ examples and want to create a custom tonality or factuality judge
+- **Clear hill-climbing metrics**: When success = single number going up

+**When Manual Prompt Engineering is Better:**

+- **Ill-defined tasks**: "Extract sales insights from transcripts" - what even counts as an insight?
+- **Product learning**: Looking at failures teaches you about user expectations and product gaps
+- **System-level improvements**: Your product isn't just prompts—it's feedback collection, UI expectations, chunking strategy, and more

+**The Real Value of Looking at Data:**

+When you manually review few-shot examples, failures, and user queries, you build intuition about:

+- What customers are actually looking for
+- What mistakes the system makes systematically
+- Where the UI sets wrong expectations
+- How to represent chunks better in context

+DSPy optimizes prompts.
+You need to optimize the whole product.

+**From Office Hours:** "Most of the time you should spend time actually tweaking prompts yourself.
+The most valuable part of looking at data, few-shots, and examples is you building an intuition of what customers are looking for and what mistakes the system is making.
+Your product isn't just a prompt—it includes how you collect feedback, how you set expectations in the UI, how you think about data extraction, and how you represent chunks in the context."

+**Practical Recommendation:**

+1. Start with manual prompt engineering (builds product intuition)
+2. Once you understand your users deeply, consider DSPy for specific sub-tasks
+3. Use DSPy for creating custom evaluators (LLM judges) aligned with your grading

 ### Building Your Few-Shot Library